dmuth/procedural-webserver/README.md

 ## Procedural Webserver

-A webserver written in Google Go which served up procedurally generated content.
+A webserver written in Google Go which serves up procedurally generated content.

 I built this for a webcrawler which I am working on--I did not want to test it out by hamming the same set of websites over and over (as I am sure the